 Experienced medical translators are also indispensable to improving HCAHPS scores.
 In particular, they can play an important role in helping staff members deliver intelligible post-discharge plans to patients in their native language.
 The chances of getting readmitted can spike sharply . . . if patients and families can’t determine how to continue navigating their illness or injury after their hospital stay.

 Medical translators’ ethical standards are also high.
 They understand the detriment of vague or incorrect translations.
-A good medical translator never feeds their ego at the expense of the patient experience or their health.
+A good medical translator never feeds their ego at the expense of the patient’s experience or health.
 In sum, great medical translators help improve HCAHPS scores, particularly in lowering readmission rates.

 ALTA Provides Quality of Care through Language